vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/index.md

 ### 2.7.
 Site analytics

 Material for MkDocs natively integrates with [Google Analytics](https://developers.google.com/analytics).
-Just need to create a new GA property in order to obtain a unique tracking id of the form `UA-XXXXXXXX-X`, add it to mkdocs.yml:
+Just need to create a new GA property in order to obtain a unique tracking ID of the form `UA-XXXXXXXX-X`, add it to mkdocs.yml:

 ```yaml
 google_analytics: